 Our Values: A Ta uhoa Learner is: Our Vision Tauhoa BEST: Manaroa / Resilient BE Respectful Kia manaaki Mauri tu / Self Motivated Empathetic Kia atawhai Rangatiratanga / Responsible Self-aware Kia mohio Whauinga Rapu /Inquisitive Trustworthy Kia pono Mahi tahi / Collaborative Our students will: Have the skills to be confident, lifelong learners.
 Look after themselves and others Care and respect the environment.
 Make sound decisions for their own wellbeing Strateg ic Goals Learning that is relevant, meaningful and engaging Success for All Strong Partnerships Passionate and Skilled Staff Tauhoa School will provide a curriculum focused on student voice, interests, and needs to develop future-focused citizens.
 Tauhoa School acknowledges the diversity of our students, staff, and community.
 Tauhoa School will foster and actively work to engage with whanau and the local community.
-Tauhoa School will ensure that they develop and support our staff to be the best they can be Initia ntives Develop Local Curriculum Māori Achievement Collaborative Future Focus Plan: Re-engage Maori whanau to raise student achievement Staff Hauora PB4L Douglet Dismil Tools by well-timeshing Duefeccional Devalanment Develop an engaging and broad Literacy Success Parent Pupil Teacher relationships enhanced Professional Development curriculum Classroom sizes
+Tauhoa School will ensure that they develop and support our staff to be the best they can be Initia atives Finish Developing Local Curriculum Māori Achievement Collaborative Future Focus Plan: Re-engage Maori whanau to raise student achievement Staff Hauora Healthy Active Learning PB4L Parent Pupil Teacher relationships enhanced Professional Development ALL/ literacy success Healthy active learning